 The conciliation officer may inspect any document produced before the conciliation officer, and retain it for as long as the conciliation officer reasonably thinks fit, and make copies of any document or any of its contents.

-[Section 182ZC inserted by No. 31 of 2011 s.
+[Section 182ZC inserted: No. 31 of 2011 s.
 6.]

 182ZD.
 Medical dispute may be referred to medical assessment panel